hpcuantwerpen/UAntwerpen-easyconfigs/l/LAMMPS/README.md

 It uses a specific [EasyBlock for LAMMPS](https://github.com/easybuilders/easybuild-easyblocks/blob/master/easybuild/easyblocks/l/lammps.py).
 We did not always rely on that EasyBlock and instead often did a more manual install directly steering the build process from the EasyConfig file.

+Using the EasyBlock does assume that a number of EBROOT variables are set that are not set by all of the baselibs modules.

 ### Version 11Aug2017 for 2020a